Occurrence of gap for one-dimensional scalar autonomous functionals with one end point condition: Introduction

 Actually, it has now become clear that the phenomenon is { also} strictly related to the presence and the number of end-point constraints.
 For instance, as shown in \cite{GBH}, Manià's example does not exhibit any more the phenomenon if one considers just the end-point condition $y(1)=1$.
 Moreover, it was pointed out in \cite{CM5} that Condition (B) in \cite[Theorem 2.4]{ASC} is a sufficient condition for the non-occurrence of the phenomenon when one considers just one end-point condition, but not {anymore} in the case of two end-point conditions.
 In fact, Alberti provided an example (see \cite[Example 3.5]{CM5}) showing an autonomous Lagrangian with values either 0 or $+\infty$, { satisfying (B) such that} the functional $F$ takes the value $+\infty$ on every Lipschitz function satisfying $y(0)=0, y(1)=1$.

-Regarding the Lavrentiev phenomenon, the difference between one and two end-point conditions was recently better understood {(see \cite{CM5})}.
-So it seemed to us of interest to study more thoroughly the conditions that provide the non-occurrence of the phenomenon for problems with one end-point condition.
-As mentioned above, Condition (B) of \cite[Theorem 2.4]{ASC} does not take into account the effective domain {$\operatorname{Dom}(L)$} of the Lagrangian (i.e., the set where it is finite).
+Regarding the Lavrentiev phenomenon, the difference between one and two end-point conditions was recently better understood {(see \cite{CM5})}. {It seems} to us of interest to study more thoroughly the conditions that provide the non-occurrence of the phenomenon for problems with one end-point condition.
+As mentioned above, Condition (B) of \cite[Theorem 2.4]{ASC} does not take into account the { geometry of the} effective domain $\operatorname{Dom}(L)$ of the Lagrangian (i.e., the set where it is finite).
 We wonder how sharp condition (B) is.
 Can it be weakened to an assumption involving { just the subsets of the effective domain of $L$?
-The effort of finding such a condition was carried out in \cite{CM7} under an additional radial convexity hypothesis on the last variable of the Lagrangian: it is enough in that case that for each $K>0$, there is $r_K>0$ such that $L(y,v)$ is bounded on $\left([-K,K]^n\times [-r_K,r_K]^n\right)\cap \operatorname{Dom}(L)$.}
+The effort of finding such a condition was carried out in \cite{CM7} under an additional convexity hypothesis {along the radii from the origin} on the last variable of the Lagrangian: it is enough in that case that for each $K>0$, there is $r_K>0$ such that $L(y,v)$ is bounded on $\left([-K,K]^n\times [-r_K,r_K]^n\right)\cap \operatorname{Dom}(L)$.}

 In this paper, we consider the case where the Lagrangian $L=L(y,v)$ is autonomous, $n=1$, with the initial condition $y(0)=0$ and free end-point condition.
 We first exhibit a finite, autonomous Lagrangian that violates (B), for which the Lavrentiev phenomenon occurs with just one end-point condition.
 We introduce the following Condition (R), weaker than (B), that ensures, {with no need of any other additional hypothesis,} the non-occurrence of the phenomenon: \begin{CondR} There exist two locally Lipschitz functions $\rho^-, \rho^+$ defined on $\mathbb R$ such that: